ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 'So what?' you say, 'it's doing exactly what I want it to!'
 Yes, but there's more going on here than you'd think: the
-@Rezolver.Targets.ConstructorTarget is selecting the best-matched constructor based on the service registrations present in the container when it's asked to @Rezolver.IContainer.Resolve* the object.
+@Rezolver.Targets.ConstructorTarget is selecting the best-matched constructor based on the service registrations present in the container when it's asked to @Rezolver.Container.Resolve* the object.

 * * *